-Hiram George Runnels, planter and representative at the Convention of 1845, was born on December 17, 1796, in Hancock County, Georgia.
+Hiram George Runnels, planter and representative at the Convention of 1845, was born on December 17, 1796, in Hancock County, Georgia, the son of Harmon M. and Hester (Hubert) Runnels.
 At an early age he moved with his parents to Mississippi.
 During the Indian wars he served for a short time in the United States Army.
 From 1822 to 1830 he was state auditor of Mississippi.
+He married Obedience Smith in Hinds County, Mississippi, in 1823.
 In 1829 he was elected to represent Hinds County in the Mississippi legislature.
 He was defeated in the race for the office of governor of Mississippi in 1831, was elected in 1833, and ran unsuccessfully again in 1835.
 Runnels's service as president of the Union Bank in 1838 led to a dispute wherein he caned Mississippi governor McNutt in the streets of Jackson and dueled with Mississippian editor Volney E. Howard in 1840.
 In 1841 he again represented Hinds County in the legislature.
 Runnels moved to Texas in 1842 and became a planter on the Brazos River.
 He represented Brazoria County in the Convention of 1845.
 He died in Houston on December 17, 1857, and was buried in Glenwood Cemetery.
 On February 1, 1858, Runnels County was named in his honor.
 H. G. Runnels was the uncle of Texas governor Hardin R. Runnels.